Engee documentation

 end

-The Counter structure is a mutable data type that is used to count iterations with a given limit and is strictly typed.
-The limit and iter fields of the structure represent parameters of the block:
+The 'Counter` structure is a mutable data type that is used to count iterations with a given limit and is strongly typed.
+The limit and iter fields of the structure represent the block parameters.:

-In the constructor of the structure, the limit parameters are checked (validated) whether the parameter is a scalar and real data type.
-After that, the iter field is initialised with a null value of the corresponding T type.
-The update! function updates the state of the counter , increasing the value of iter by one each time it is called.
-If the current value of iter exceeds limit, it is reset to zero and allows the counter to cycle back to the initial state.
+The structure constructor checks (validates) the limit parameter to see if the parameter is a scalar and a real data type.
+After that, the iter field is initialized with a null value of the corresponding type T'.
+The `update!' function updates the status of the counter , increasing the value of iter by one with each call.
+If the current value of `iter' exceeds the `limit', it is reset to zero and allows the counter to cycle back to its initial state.

-In the source code of the Engee Function block, you can use include to reference external code.
-This allows variables from external code (if any) to be initialised in the source code.
+In the source code of the block Engee Function you can use include, which refers to the external code.
+This allows you to initialize variables from external code (if any) in the source code.

-The actual data type, as well as the support for possible data types, depends on the custom code within the block.
+The actual data type, as well as the support for possible data types, depends on the user code inside the block.

-This example presents a simplified implementation of the block Discrete-Time Integrator, based on the integration of Julia code into the Engee model.
+This example shows a simplified implementation of the block.
+Discrete-Time Integrator, based on the integration of Julia code into the Engee model.
 The direct Euler method is chosen as the integration method.
-On the Advanced tab of the Engee Function block set the Discrete value for the Sample time inheritance method parameters.
-Then fill in the source code cells as follows:
+On the Advanced tab of the block Engee Function set the value Discrete for the Sample time inheritance method parameter.
+Next, fill in the source code cells as follows:

 • In the cell Common code: